-We offer a top notch “interior only” Condo inspection at a reasonable price of only $250 for any size unit.
+We offer a top notch “interior only” Condo inspection at a reasonable price of only $250 for up to 1200 sq.ft or just $295 for any size unit over 1200 sq. ft.
 This includes a limited amount of exterior features such as the air condenser unit and electrical meter and panel when accessible.

-Inspections are conducted by Inspector Andrew Gribbons, an InterNACHI professional Inspector of 7 years and with over 1000 interior inspection to date.
+Inspections are conducted by Inspector Andrew Gribbons, an InterNACHI professional Inspector of 8 years and with over 1800 interior inspections to date.
 He is truly your Interior specialist which is what you are looking for in a Condo Inspector.

 No need to call for a quote as all units are the same fee!
 Access to the property is required by the listing agent or owner, or combination lock box.

 A pre-inspection agreement will be sent to the client for approval which details what is included in an inspection.
 This information is also available for viewing from this website.

 Most inspections take roughly 1 to 1 1/2 hours to complete and the inspection report is uploaded for viewing the same day in the late afternoon or evening.

 Payment for services can be made via our website or at time of the inspection.